 The project will be conducted in three stages:

 We will interview 20-25 professional stakeholders (e.g research nurses, trial managers) to explore their views about the barriers and facilitators to implementing a decision support intervention for families, and the acceptability of conducting a SWAT.
+We will also be developing a new questionnaire to measure the quality of proxy decisions made about research participation (CONCORD Scale - Combined scale for proxy informed consent decisions).

 We will conduct a feasibility study (embedded in host trials recruiting adults lacking capacity) to explore the feasibility of the intervention, conducting a SWAT, and the acceptability of outcome measures under development.
 This will be through piloting the intervention with 15 family members and up to 15 researchers/research nurses.